OpenAI to 'pause' voice linked to Scarlett Johansson

 "It should not be human.
 It shouldn't breathe.
 You should be able to...understand (it) is AI," he said.

-OpenAI said it was working to address the problem just days after confirming it disbanded a team devoted to mitigating the long-term dangers of artificial intelligence.
+Just days ago OpenAI said it disbanded a team devoted to mitigating the long-term dangers of artificial intelligence.

-OpenAI weeks ago began dissolving the so-called "superalignment" group, integrating members into other projects and research.
+OpenAI began dissolving the so-called "superalignment" group weeks ago, integrating members into other projects and research.

 Company co-founder Ilya Sutskever and superalignment team co-leader Jan Leike announced their departures from the San Francisco-based firm last week.